ella-adeka/qr-code-generator/README.md

 - Clone this repo
 - Make sure you are in the `api` directory
-- Create a virtualenv by typing in the following command: `python -m venv .venv`
+- Create a virtualenv by typing in the following command: `python3 -m venv .venv`
 - Install the required packages: `pip install -r requirements.txt`
 - Create a `.env` file, and add you AWS Access and Secret key, check  `.env.example`
 - Also, change the BUCKET_NAME to your S3 bucket name in `main.py`